-To run long distances, you need to be able to run in a very low pulse zone to conserve energy, so our training is based on polarized training, heart-rate running and a focus on duration vs distance.
+Running long distances demands the ability to operate within a very low pulse zone to conserve energy.
+Our training is rooted in polarized training, heart-rate running, and a focus on duration over distance.

-This is a very effective training methodology that we use with many of our runners in order to build endurance, especially in pre-season.
-20% of your running training will be at your maximal capacity (pulse zone 5), 80% will be very easy (pulse zones 1-2).
+This effective training methodology, especially employed during pre-season, entails 20% of your running training at maximal capacity (pulse zone 5) and 80% at very easy intensity (pulse zones 1-2).